 Washington scenic drives reveal the state's dramatic coastline, rugged mountain ranges, and gentle valleys.
 If you're interested in taking a scenic drive through the state, go to the links at the bottom of this page.
 They will connect you to articles that contain photos, highlights, and detailed maps for three Washington scenic drives.

 The state's variety of landscapes makes it possible to begin a journey near a sandy beach, coast under a canopy of fir trees, and drive through a high mountain pass without logging more than 100 miles on the odometer.
-Here's a preview of what you'll find in our articles about Washington State scenic drives:

 Cross the Cascade Mountain Range and view Mount Rainier, the tallest volcano in the contiguous U.S. This scenic route also includes gentle meadows and thickly forested areas that are perfect for outdoor pursuits.